maahn/VISSS/README.md

  * fix cature_id overflow
  * crate timestamp in filename smarter - from record_time for consistency?
  * restart data acqusition when reset clock fails
+ * write last timestamp to ascii fuile when closing